Smokin Jo

-Smokin Jo (born Joanne Joseph) is an English DJ and record producer from London, England.
+Joanne Joseph (born 4 February 1967), known by her stage name Smokin Jo, is a British DJ and record producer from London, England.
 She is the only female DJ to win the number one DJ in the world award by DJ Mag in 1992.

 Musical career

-She began her career in 1990 when she got her first set of record decks.
-In 1991, Jo was given an opportunity to play at London hardhouse/techno club Trade at Turnmills.
+She began her career in 1990 when she got her first set of decks.
+In 1991, Jo was given an opportunity to play at London gay club Trade at Turnmills.
 This led to a residency there that would continue until 1993, launching her career.
-In 1993 she DJed in Ibiza for the first time, on the terrace at Space. the same year she was named as DJ Magazines No1 DJ.
+In 1992 she played in Ibiza for the first time, on the terrace at Space. the same year she was named as DJ Magazines No1 DJ.
 She also presented the BBC Radio 1 (essential selection) weekly report from Ibiza, between 2002 and 2006.

-Jo has gigged all over the world, and in every big club night, playing as far and wide as Japan, Germany, Brazil, Greece, USA (including Space in Miami), and Singapore.
-In the UK she has played Fabric in London.
-She has kept a residency in Ibiza.
+Jo has gigged all over the world, and in every big club night, playing as far and wide as Japan, Germany, Brazil, Greece, USA (including Space in Miami) China and Singapore.
+In the UK she has played Ministry of Sound, Fabric, XOYO, The Beams, Printworks in London.
+She still plays in Ibiza for Glitterbox.